 Another option is to enroll in the course first, and then to buy the camera.
 Although this is a somewhat good idea, you still have to be careful which photography class you sign up for, as you don’t want to end up having to buy a camera that’s twice your food budget for the year.

-If you already have a camera, use this to orientate the search of the right class for you.
+If you already have a camera, use this to orientate the search to find the right class for you.
 If you don’t, and have no idea what camera to choose, there are some courses which teach the basics, including how to decide on the best camera for you and the type of work you’ll be doing.

-#4 That being said, investigate how to learn
+#4 That being said, investigate HOW to learn.

-Either if you decide to enroll into an online class, or go to an actual classroom, do your homework and research before joining.
+Either if you decide to enroll in an online class, or go to an actual classroom, do your homework and research before joining.
 Think about the benefits and downsides of both, and settle on a decision.

 So after saving the planet, you can just get home, put on your most comfy pajamas and start learning!
 Sounds like a great plan to me, if you add some food.